nikohernandiz/MovieQuoter/README.md

-# MovieQuoter
+# Quote Bot
-This is the first stepping stone to creating an A.I that you can give a movie quote and it'll return the movie it came from.
+This will be an A.I that you can give a line of dialogue and it'll return the movie or tv show it came from.